Our Different Diamonds

 As discussed, the only difference between lab-grown and mined diamonds is their modes of growth.
 To the naked eye, it’s impossible to distinguish a lab-grown diamond from a mined diamond.
 It’s highly unlikely that even a highly-trained jeweler could determine if a diamond is lab-grown or mined.
 While there are processes that can identify one from the other, they are incredibly complex and are typically only performed in diamond certification labs.
 So, the answer is no—you can’t tell the difference between a lab-grown diamond and a mined diamond.

 How is it Possible to “Grow” Real Diamonds in a Lab?

-Before we talk about how lab-created diamonds are made, it’s important to understand how mined diamonds are formed.
-The processes are extremely similar – only one happens naturally while the other occurs in a lab.
+Still unclear about what lab-grown diamonds are and how they’re made?
+First, it’s important to understand how mined diamonds are formed.
+The processes of growth for lab-grown and mined are extremely similar – only one occurs naturally while the other occurs in a lab.

 Geologists know that diamonds formed deep within the earth’s core between 1 billion to 3 billion years ago.
 While they don’t know exactly how those diamonds came to be, they believe the process starts with carbon dioxide that is buried roughly 100 miles beneath the Earth’s surface.

 The carbon dioxide is exposed to heat in excess of 2,200 degrees Fahrenheit and put under extreme pressure of roughly 727,000 pounds per square inch.
 The diamonds are then transported from deep within the earth’s core to the surface by way of deep volcanic explosions.